Published on January 7th, 20201

 Metals.com (aka Chase Metals, AKA Metals, TMTE, TEM and Access Unlimited) likes to boast that it “is a recognized leader in customer satisfaction” and that it “work[s] vigorously day in and day out to earn our customers [sic] trust and appreciation.”
-But recent legal actions brought by eight different states paint a very different picture of this California-based precious metals seller.
+But recent legal actions brought by nine different states paint a very different picture of this California-based precious metals seller.
 Here’s what you need to know about Metals.com.

 Since last year, nine state securities regulators have taken action against Metals.com — Texas, Colorado, Georgia, Alabama, Kentucky, Missouri, Massachusetts and, most recently, Arkansas and Nevada.
 In a May 2019 emergency order, the Texas State Securities Board explained that it had received a tip that Metals.com was suspected of engaging in financial exploitation and that after investigating the claim, it secured evidence that “Metals.com and its representatives are engaging in an illegal and fraudulent scheme targeting elderly persons and other investors.”

 With the exception of Nevada, all of the state actions make similar allegations, claiming in sum and substance that Metals.com is engaged in an illegal advisory scheme that targets the elderly (the majority of the company’s clients are 65 to 90 years old).
 Specifically, the complaints allege that Metals.com misleads and deceives elderly consumers by informing them that: